fx-giant/giant-documentations/visual/visual-layouting.md

 ![themes](images/giant-101-layouting/theme.PNG)

 Then click the **hamburger icon** and it will come up with these options.
 Click **Change** and there will be different themes available.
 The white theme is the best option because it is clean and easy to match with other colours.
-However, it depends on the charts curated.
+However, it depends on the charts created and the colour palettes applied to the charts.

 ## Example 1: